This page explains our review processes for ngā kōhanga reo.

 We worked with Te Kōhanga Reo National Trust to develop a unique review process that reflects the philosophy of kōhanga reo.
 The Framework for Kōhanga Reo Reviews explains how we do reviews.
 And the Evaluation Indicators for Education Reviews in Kōhanga Reo informs how we make our judgements.

 We work with you at every stage of the review process.
-We focus on the quality of education (Strands A and B).
+We focus on the quality of education.
 And we check how well the environment contributes to the safety and wellbeing of tamariki.
 Both of these directly affect outcomes for tamariki.

 We email you 8 weeks before we visit you for the onsite review.
 In this email, we include: